-If this wallpaper could talk: “I’m an artist with a sense of style.”
+If this wallpaper could talk: “I’m an artist with a true sense of style.”

-Stars sparkle above the Queen of the Night in this captivating vision of Mozart’s opera The Magic Flute by architect and designer Karl Friedrich Schinkel, best known for his Greek-revival buildings in Berlin.
+Stars sparkle above the Queen of the Night in this captivating vision for the set of Mozart’s sublime opera The Magic Flute created by architect and designer Karl Friedrich Schinkel, best known for his many Greek-revival buildings in Berlin, Germany.

 If this wallpaper could talk: “With my backlit display, I truly am queen of the night.”

-Albrecht Dürer spent a decade making the 20 woodcuts in The Life of the Virgin series; the set in the Research Institute is one of the few original 1511 suites that have not been disbound over the years.
+Albrecht Dürer spent a decade making the 20 woodcuts in The Life of the Virgin series; the set in the Research Institute is one of few original 1511 suites not disbound over the years.
 Here Mary and Joseph begin the long journey for Egypt under the watchful eyes of angels.

 If this wallpaper could talk: “The road is long and rocky, but I will finish my dissertation/exhibition/LinkedIn profile.”

-Ersatz hieroglyphs and winged gargoyle-like creatures adorn a massive structure projecting from a mossy cave in this design for the opening scene of Mozart’s The Magic Flute.
+Ersatz hieroglyphs and menacing winged gargoyle-like creatures adorn a massive structure that is projecting from a mossy cave in this monumental design by Karl Friedrich Schinkel for the opening scene of Mozart’s classic opera The Magic Flute.